intel-ai-tce/ai-documents/AEM/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference/maximize-tensorflow-performance-on-cpu-considerations-and-recommendations-for-inference.md

 </details>

 ## OpenMP Technical Performance Considerations for Intel® Optimization for TensorFlow
-<blockquote>This section is only for Intel® Optimization for TensorFlow, and it does not apply to official TensorFlow release.</blockquote>
+> This section is only for Intel® Optimization for TensorFlow, and it does not apply to official TensorFlow release.
 <br>
 Intel® Optimization for TensorFlow utilizes OpenMP to parallelize deep learnng model execution among CPU cores.
 <br><br>